torchbox/wagtail-grapple/README.md

     - Snippets
     - Images
     - Documents
+    - Media
     - Settings
+    - Redirects
     - Search (on all models)
 * Custom Image & Document model support
+* Pagination support
 * Advanced headless preview functionality built using GraphQL Subscriptions to enable Page previews on any device!
-* Gatsby Image support (both base64 and SVG tracing)! :fire:

 ### Built With